fanglaosi/fanglaosi.github.io/_pages/about.md

 - The **first** to explore in-context learning for 3D point cloud.
 - Solve the information leakage problem caused by previous MPM methods.
-- Can improve the performance by selecting higher quality prompts
+- Can improve the performance by selecting higher-quality prompts

 </div>
 </div>